whoodes/whoodes.github.io/about.md

 disciplines of computer science both captivate my imagination and challenge my thinking.
 As a result: Excitement!</p>
 <p>When I am not speding my time coding / hacking / thinking about coding | hacking,
-I am eithher surfing or spending time with my family.
+I am either surfing or spending time with my family.
 Maybe even surfing with my family (win-win).
 I live on the beautiful island of Oahu, but despite its beauty my final destination is the mainland of the US.
 The reasoning behind this is both school (master's program) and opportunities (good surf, no jobs).
 As a human